Model building using HydroMT Delft3D FM#

 Next steps: Model building notebooks#

-The basic concepts of accessing HydroMT Delft3D FM using CLI have been explained in this notebook, as well as the contents of a configuration file and a data catalog.
-You can now continue to the notebooks where Delft3D FM models will be build using an example configuration file and the artifact data.
-It is advised to first try building the 1D and 2D models (build_1dmodel.ipynb and build_2dmodel.ipynb) before moving to the coupled 1D2D model (build_1d2dmodel.ipynb).
+You can now proceed to the example notebooks where Delft3D FM models will be built using an example configuration file and the artifact data.
+It is recommended to start with the 1D and 2D models (build_1dmodel.ipynb and build_2dmodel.ipynb) before moving on to the coupled 1D2D model (build_1d2dmodel.ipynb).

-Additionally, an example notebook is included highlighting the functionality of grid refinement (update_refine_2dgrid.ipynb) and how to plot the mesh of a model using Python (plot_dflowfm_mesh.ipynb).
+Additionally, there are example notebooks that highlight the functionality of grid refinement (update_refine_2dgrid.ipynb) and how to plot the mesh of a model using Python (plot_dflowfm_mesh.ipynb).